Most people have felt sad or depressed at times. Feeling depressed can be a normal reaction to loss, life's struggles, or an injured self-esteem.

 An ongoing depressed or hopeless mood, physical discomfort, fatigue and overwhelming sadness or a profound sense of loss are signs of depression.

 There is hope.
-If you feel you may be experiencing depression, anxiety, emotional exhaustion, thoughts of suicide, or feelings of hopelessness, talk with a trained counselor about your situation.
+If you feel you may be experiencing depression, anxiety, emotional exhaustion, thoughts of suicide, or feelings of hopelessness, talk with a trained therapist about your situation.

 To schedule an appointment, call 888.881.8261

-An LSS counselor can help you develop a plan for coping with your feelings and support you on your journey to wellness.
+An LSS Therapist can help you develop a plan for coping with your feelings and support you on your journey to wellness.

 If you feel trapped on an uncontrollable path of personal stressors and professional demands and obligations, you are not alone.
 Research shows that seven out of ten adults feel overwhelmed, stressed or anxious daily.